-A company gets an order of 5000 units of mobile phones but doesn’t get the entire amount up front and they get paid for the half and the other half is a line of credit.
-In this example, one half of the amount is referred to as “account receivable” and will be recorded in the assets side of the balance sheet.
+A company gets an order of 5000 units of mobile phones but doesn’t get the entire amount up front and they receive payment for the half and the other half is a line of credit. for example, one half of the amount is refer to as “account receivable” and will be record in the assets side of the balance sheet.

-Account receivable is the term used to refer to the outstanding amount that is due to one by one’s debtor.
+Account receivable is the term use to refer to the outstanding amount that is due to one by one’s debtor.
 It refers to the outstanding invoices and bills that a company has or even the money that the client owes the company.
-Oftentimes, only the term is replaced by a single word, “receivables”.
+Oftentimes, only the term is replace by a single word, “receivables”.

 Account receivable – an integral part of the business